-Annette Handley Chandler is the Director of the Southampton Screenwriting Conference and teaches Screenwriting through the MFA Writing & Literature program of Stony Brook Southampton.
-She has produced films for Paramount Pictures, Disney, PBS, ABC and CBS.
+Annette Handley Chandler has produced films for Paramount Pictures, Disney, PBS, ABC and CBS.
 In 2002, she won an Emmy as Executive Producer of Ansel Adams: A Documentary, directed by Ric Burns.
 A former literary agent, Ms. Handley Chandler was also a programming executive for ABC Entertainment in Los Angeles, overseeing development and the production of 20 films in four years.
-A member of WGA West, she has taught screenwriting at UCLA and Pepperdine University.
+A member of WGA West, she has taught screenwriting at UCLA and Pepperdine University and NYU Tisch.
 She has written, directed and produced the East End's Plum TV documentary on vintner/sculptor Walter Channing.
 She is presently in development and pre-production on Recess, a narrative feature film and a documentary, along with director Anne Makepeace, on the Shinnecock nation of Southampton.

 Cartoonist, Playwright and Screenwriter